 TANH Function in Excel

-TANH function is categories as Math or Trig function in excel returns the hyperbolic tangent function of the given number.
+TANH function is categorized as Math, or Trig function in excel returns the hyperbolic tangent function of the given number.
 So you can use this function to calculate the hyperbolic tangent function of a number in Excel.

-TANH formula in Excel has only one compulsory parameter i.e. number.
+It has only one compulsory parameter, i.e., number.

-- number: Number is any real number or a numeric value used to determine the hyperbolic tangent Function.
+- number: Number is any real number or the numeric value used to determine the hyperbolic tangent function.